sonic-net/SONiC/doc/voq/bgp_voq_chassis.md

 Routers will automatically advertise routes learned from eBGP peers to iBGP peers, with the nexthop unchanged.
-We rely on the global neighbor table to provide routes for each neighboring router to all FSIs so that the nexthops are recursively resolvable.
-For example, a route readvertised from FSI1 with a nexthop of 10.0.1.2 would be recursively resolvable on FSI2 over the 10.0.1.2/32 route created from the global neighbor table.
+We rely on the global neighbor table to provide routes for each neighboring router to all ASIC Instances so that the nexthops are recursively resolvable.
+For example, a route readvertised from ASIC1 with a nexthop of 10.0.1.2 would be recursively resolvable on ASIC2 over the 10.0.1.2/32 route created from the global neighbor table.

-To ensure that each FSI computes the same ECMP group:
+To ensure that each ASIC Instance computes the same ECMP group:
 - Enable additional-path send all for each chassis iBGP peer.
-If FSI1 learns a route from both R1 and R4, both must be advertised to other FSIs.
+If ASIC1 learns a route from both R1 and R4, both must be advertised to other ASIC Instances.
 - Allow BGP to form ECMP groups with paths learned from both eBGP and iBGP peers.
 The best path algorithm normally prefers eBGP paths (RFC 4271 section 9.1.2.2 step d).
-Without this change, if a route is learned from R1, R2, and R4, FSI1 would create ECMP group {R1,R4}, FSI2 would use {R2}, and FSI3 would use {R1,R2,R4}.
+Without this change, if a route is learned from R1, R2, and R4, ASIC1 would create ECMP group {R1,R4}, ASIC2 would use {R2}, and ASIC3 would use {R1,R2,R4}.
 - The maximum ECMP group size must be set the same for eBGP and iBGP.
 - Turn off the eBGP connected route check.
-In an ECMP group with both eBGP- and iBGP-learned nexthops, the latter are not reachable over connected routes and would otherwise be discarded from the FIB, resulting in different forwarding on different FSIs.
+In an ECMP group with both eBGP- and iBGP-learned nexthops, the latter are not reachable over connected routes and would otherwise be discarded from the FIB, resulting in different forwarding on different ASIC Instances.

 The FRR BGP configuration for these four changes is:
 - `neighbor <neighbor> addpath-tx-all-paths`